Skip to main content

 Digital transformation in education and training

 In line with the Erasmus quality standards, the Programme supports all participating organisations in incorporating the use of digital tools and learning methods to complement their physical activities, to improve the cooperation between partner organisations, and to improve the quality of their learning and teaching.
-The VET institutions should also raise awareness among their learners and staff about opportunities within the programme to acquire and further develop relevant digital skills, including Digital Opportunity Traineeships for VET learners and recent graduates4 .
+The VET institutions should also raise awareness among their learners and staff about opportunities within the programme to acquire and further develop relevant digital skills, including Digital Opportunity Traineeships for VET learners and recent graduates 1 .
 In addition, staff participants can benefit from Digital Opportunity Traineeships: mobility activities allowing them to acquire digital skills and build their capacity to train, teach and complete other tasks with the help of digital tools.
 Such activities can be organised with any of the available staff mobility formats.

 Participation in democratic life